11+3 – 13+6 weeks. £199

 - Access to future Little Loyalty Reassurance Scans

 - A DVD recording of your scan with music £15

 - A CD of still images (max 2 x 3D images) £5

 - Extra thermal prints £3 each

 - Extra printed photos £3 each (only available if you add the CD or USB)

 This is not a diagnostic test.
-The results of a Combined Nuchal Scan are approximately 96% accurate and give the risk of your baby having a chromosomal disorder.
+The results of a Combined Nuchal Scan are approximately 96% accurate and give the probability of your baby having a chromosomal disorder.
 The NHS currently considers results of up to 1 in 150 as low risk and anything above this, i.e. 1 in 135 as increased, or high risk.

 If you receive a high risk result, The NHS will offer you either an Amniocentesis or a CVS, depending on the gestation of your pregnancy, which are invasive tests and carry a risk of up to 1% of causing a miscarriage.
 Visit the NHS website to find out more.

-We offer Non Invasive Prenatal Tests), which analyse the baby’s DNA from a sample of the mothers blood and give a greater than 99% accurate result with no risk of miscarriage.
-Find out more about the Harmony test or the IONA test.
+We offer NIPT (Non Invasive Prenatal Tests), which analyse the baby’s DNA from a sample of the mothers blood and give a greater than 99% accurate result, with no risk of miscarriage.
+Find out more.